Nickchapman3773/Uranium-Fever/README.md

 # ![Banner Requirements](https://github.com/user-attachments/assets/c3173a9e-28ff-46d1-afe7-2582220413f8)

 - Legally purchased copies of Fallout: New Vegas, Fallout 3, and all DLCs for both games.
-	- Steam, Steam PCR, Steam Cut German, GOG, and Epic Games versions **ARE** compatible.
+	- Steam, Steam PCR, Steam Cut German, and GOG versions **ARE** compatible.
-	- Windows Store and Gamepass versions **ARE NOT** compatible.
+	- Windows Store, Gamepass, and Epic Games versions **ARE NOT** compatible.
 - Windows 10 or higher (64-bit).
 	- Uranium Fever is compatible with Linux, and specialized instructions are included below, though access to windows is still a **REQUIREMENT** for the installation process.
 - [Visual C++ Runtime Libraries](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/).